Building National Timing Grid

 National Timing Grid

-What we would like to suggest is to combine, or rather interlink as many of Ireland’s atomic clocks as possible to establish a National Timing Grid.
+National Timing Grid aims to combine, or rather interlink as many of atomic clocks as possible to establish a National Timing Grid.
 We are hoping to bring on board any party that has a caesium atomic clock available for contribution of clock data remotely.

 The benefits of such a grid are: